SecureStackCo/actions-exposure/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/0sYXsCmY2es/0.jpg)](http://www.youtube.com/watch?v=0sYXsCmY2es "Video Title")

 ## What vulnerabilities do we find?
-1. Scans web application for out of date and vulnerable applicaiton components
+1. Scans web application for out of date and vulnerable application components
 2. Identifies whether basic security controls like WAF, firewalls, and security headers are being used
 3. Finds all public facing assets & helps you understand your application attack surface
 4. Identifies misconfigurations in existing WAF or CDN